Your 2023 Guide for VGP

 Mr. Marine Ballast – Your VGP Partner

-We perform VGP compliance testing and maintenance on most BWTS to ensure your system is compliant.
+We perform VGP compliance testing, Testing of Effluent BWTS Biocide Residual, and maintenance on most BWTS to ensure your system is compliant.
 Mr. Marine Ballast provides a fully project-managed service, whereby samples are taken by trained specialists and tested in accreditated laboratories.
 Entrusting your VGP sampling to Mr. Marine Ballast ensures that your BWTS samples are taken from optimum locations and transported according to EPA guidelines.
 By following these procedures, Mr. Marine Ballast contains the risk of contamination or multiplying of bacteria which minimises the risk of a negative test.
 The final report will also include a Chain of Custody (COC) which is a specific EPA requirement.

 We are your reliable partner for VGP Compliance Sampling, serving vessels in more than 375 ports worldwide, 24/7.
 Contact our team today!